SNAP Benefits in North Carolina: How to Apply and Qualify

 Special SNAP Services in North Carolina

-Expedited Food And Nutrition Services (Emergency SNAP)
+Expedited Food and Nutrition Services (Emergency SNAP)

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-FNS Replacement/Supplement For Food Loss Or Stolen Benefits
+FNS Replacement/Supplement for Food Loss or Stolen Benefits

-Simplified Nutritional Assistance Program (SNAP) For Seniors On SSI
+Simplified Nutritional Assistance Program (SNAP) for Seniors on SSI

 Frequently Asked Questions